Meray Humnasheen: Production

 Meray Humnasheen is written by Misbah Ali Syed, and directed by Ali Faizan.
 The drama is produced by 7th Sky Entertainment.
 Bukhari revealed in an interview that, for the preparation of her role, she tried to learn the Pashto language dialect from her driver and chaiwala.

 Reception

 Critical reception

 The series received criticism due to reinforcement of several stereotypes associated with Pakhtoons such as arrogant males and heavy thick language accents.
 The storyline was however praised.
-While reviewing the series after 30 episodes, Youline Magazine praised the performances of all the leading actors, said Khan's performance as similar to his pervious performances, and criticized the stereotypical portrayal of a region with highly literacy rate.
+While reviewing the series after 30 episodes, Youline Magazine praised the performances of all the leading actors, said Khan's performance was similar to his previous performances, and criticized the stereotypical portrayal of a region with highly literacy rate.